-We are now making plans for the autumn term that will enable all students to return to their courses in September and benefit from our world-leading teaching and facilities in London while keeping safe.
+We have made plans for the autumn term that will enable all students to return to their courses in September and benefit from our world-leading teaching and facilities in London while keeping safe.

 Our new Performance Hall and Performance Studio are now open and will be joined by our new Museum in spring 2021.
 The building development also includes a new café and bar around a large atrium and a new courtyard.

-Like many other universities and colleges, we will be using a blended approach to learning during the autumn term 2020.
-This will allow delivery of all aspects of your programme in a safe and flexible way.
-For those of you who experience travel difficulties returning to London for the start of term, we will ensure that you have access to online teaching and resources to keep on track with your studies.
+Like many other universities and colleges, we are using a blended approach to learning during the autumn term 2020.
+This allows delivery of all aspects of your programme in a safe and flexible way.
+For those of you who experience travel difficulties returning to London for the start of term, we have ensured that you have access to online teaching and resources to keep on track with your studies.

 We recommend that all students have access to a personal laptop or tablet for engaging with all aspects of their studies, both in-person and online.
 As a reminder, all RCM students can download Office 365 (including Microsoft Word, Powerpoint, Excel, Teams, Outlook and OneDrive) for free.

-Do I have to come to campus for my one-to-one lessons in July?
+Do I have to come to campus for lessons in September?

 I have lost work due to coronavirus and am worried about paying my fees – what should I do?

 We recognise that some students will have been relying on gigs, teaching and other work to both pay their fees and to cover their living costs and most of this work will have been cancelled.
-We have set up a hardship fund to provide what support we can for students with the greatest need.
-To apply for support, please visit the RCM Covid-19 Hardship Fund page on Learn.rcm.
+You may be eligible to apply to the Community Jameel Hardship Fund.
+Application forms will shortly be available on the Student Services pages on Learn.rcm.

-How will my Tier 4 visa be affected if I have returned to my home country?
+How will my Tier 4 visa be affected if I am studying remotely from my home country?